World Boxing News asked brain injury association Headway their views on the recent trend of heavyweight legends returning to the ring.

 “But put simply, boxing at any age is inherently dangerous.”

-As the boxing community, we are aware of these hazards from the get-go for any boxer, young or old.
+As the boxing community, we know these hazards from the get-go for any boxer, young or old.
 The problem is allowing the brain to get used to a life without taking punishment.

 The more time out, the worse it would obviously be.